 - you or your partner take drugs, alcohol or any type of sedative medication that causes heavy sleep

-- your baby is less than four months old, or was premature or born small for gestational age – that is smaller than is typical for the time baby was growing in the womb.
+- your baby is less than four months old, or was premature or born small for gestational age – that is, smaller than is typical for the time baby was growing in the womb.

-It’s never advisable to share a bed with your baby if you smoke or take drugs.
+Don’t co-sleep with your baby if you smoke or take drugs.

 Guidelines for co-sleeping

 If you decide to co-sleep with your baby, these safety precautions can help you reduce the risk:

 - Put your baby on his back to sleep (never on his tummy or side).

 - Make sure your baby’s head is uncovered during sleep.